What Students Will Gain from the St. Kateri Institute

 What Students Will Do at the St. Kateri Institute

 - Educational tours and hikes in the natural surroundings of the greater Helena area.

 - Instructional time with Carroll College professors grounded in scripture and encyclicals.

 - Prayer time grounded in the daily teachings.

 - Reflections on the days’ activities and their spiritual significance.

 - Daily masses.

 - Down time with Carroll College students.

 The St. Kateri Institute for Integrative Learning at Carroll College provides high-school youth with a spiritual and academic experience that develops their understanding of the relationship between faith and reason under the beautiful big skies of Montana.
 Through fun and engaging activities, participants explore academic studies as a contemplative undertaking that contributes to spiritual discernment.
-This week-long camp culminates with a capstone experience at Yellowstone National Park where participants will reflect on the beauty God’s creation and their roles as Christian leaders in the future.

 At the St. Kateri Institute, we seek to enhance the spiritual growth and life experience of high school youth by providing opportunities for: